-McDonald’s is still The King: the archetype for quick service dining and the golden-arched embodiment of franchising.
+McDonald's is still the archetype and golden-arched embodiment for quick service dining and franchising.
 All quick service restaurants, whether they like it or not, are in some ways compared to McDonald’s.
 That makes it a target, not only by its competitors but by government bodies and even by its own customers.
 When you’re at the top of the mountain, everyone is going to try to push you off.
 While McDonald’s has seen some rough days recently, it still wears the crown, and it does not appear that it's going to lose its spot atop the mountain any time soon.

 It all goes back to the founder.
 In 1954, Ray Kroc mortgaged his home and invested his entire life savings to become the exclusive distributor of the Multimixer, a milkshake maker.
 When the 52-year-old heard that a "McDonald's" hamburger stand in California was running eight Multimixers at a time, he paid them a visit and pitched the idea of opening up several restaurants to the owners, Dick and Mac McDonald, hoping to sell eight of his Multimixers to each one.

 Instead, they struck a different kind of deal and Ray Kroc opened the first McDonald’s restaurant in 1955.
-In 1965 McDonald's went public, and today is the leading global foodservice retailer with more than 30,000 restaurants located in more than 100 countries.
+In 1965, McDonald's went public, and today is the leading global foodservice retailer with more than 37,000 restaurants located in 119 countries.

 Background and Benefits